hapostgres/pg_auto_failover/docs/architecture-multi-standby.rst

 Those three nodes are set up to support the main production traffic and implement high availability of both the Postgres service and the data set.

-Node C might be set up for Business Continuity in case the first data center is lost, or maybe for reporting the need for deployment on another application domain.
+Node C might be set up for Business Continuity in case the first data center is lost, or maybe for reporting needs on another application domain.